data-engineers-id/dei-meetups/Intro to Data Engineering/Data Analysis with SQL/README.md

 And the queries that presented on the meetup is stored in [here](intro-sql.sql)

 ## Viz Demo
-We used [Apache Superset](https://superset.apache.org/) to present the Dashboard - pssst, they are Open Source by the way!
+We used [Apache Superset](https://superset.apache.org/) to present the Dashboard with dataset from [Kaggle](https://www.kaggle.com/olistbr/brazilian-ecommerce?select=olist_order_items_dataset.csv)

+Psstt Apache Superset is Open Source by the way!
 You could also contribute to their [repo](https://github.com/apache/superset)

 ![dashboard](olist-dashboard.jpg)